SMaC: Statistics, Math, and Computing

 1634 5035 4820 1 10400 1.044606 9.855

-• Use the tools to produce the plot the looks something like this.
+• Use these tools to produce a plot that looks something like this

 Integral Calculus

-• Integration plays a central role in Statistics
+• Integration describes accumulated change and plays a central role in statistics

 Intuition Behind Integration

-• But it helps to understand what what the computer is doing
+• Many definite integrals are evaluated numerically, but it helps to understand what the computer is approximating

 Some Common Integrals

-• For simple integrals we can somtimes find a closed-form solution by relying on u-substitution and integration by parts.
+• For simple integrals, we can sometimes find a closed-form solution using substitution or integration by parts

 Playing with Integrals

-• Given our intuition for integrals being singed areas, let’s see how to compute them analytically and numerically.
+• Given our intuition for integrals as signed areas, let’s see how to compute them analytically and numerically

 Constructing a Riemann Sum